-The term -refund" is defined as financial aid and/or cash payments minus the amount retained by the institution for the student's actual period of enrollment.
-Any student who withdraws from the institution may be eligible for a refund of institutional charges according to the published refund policy.
-However, a student who received financial aid and withdraws from the institution may be required to refund all or a portion of the financial aid awards to the appropriate financial aid programs.
+The term "refund" is defined as financial aid and/or cash payments minus the amount of charges retained by the institution for the student's actual period of enrollment.
+Any student who withdraws from the University may be eligible for a refund of institutional charges (tuition, fees, room, etc), according to the University published refund policy.
+However, a student who received financial aid and withdraws from the University may be required to refund all or a portion of the financial aid award to the appropriate financial aid programs.
+Generally, refunds fall under three categories: